dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** Outlines the proposed technical scaffolding, file structure, and technology stack (Next.js, TypeScript, TailwindCSS) for the aiascent.dev website.
   - **Tags:** technical plan, scaffolding, file structure, nextjs, react, tailwindcss, typescript

+### A20. aiascent.dev - Report Viewer Integration Plan

+  - **Description:** A detailed plan for porting the "AI Ascent Report Viewer" from the `aiascentgame` context into the `aiascent.dev` project to serve as the primary component for the Showcase, Learn, and Home pages.
+  - **Tags:** report viewer, integration plan, porting, showcase, learn, component, architecture

 ## III.
 Design and Assets